Home

 Placeholder whereas article actions load

 Protesters demonstrated at the Supreme Court for a second day on May 3 after a leaked draft opinion revealed a decision to overturn federal abortion rights.
-(Video: Jorge Ribas, Hadley Green, Julie Yoon/The Washington Post)
+(Video: Jorge Ribas, Hadley Green, Julie Yoon/The Washington Publish)

-More than a thousand demonstrators assembled in Manhattan’s Foley Sq. on Tuesday evening.
+More than a thousand demonstrators assembled in Manhattan’s Foley Square on Tuesday evening.

 Patricia Hannum, a 79-year-old New Yorker who attended the demonstration, described the prospect of Roe being overturned as a disaster.

-When an abortion rights supporter took the microphone and spoke about their abortion as important well being care, Alexandre clapped with the gang.
+When an abortion rights supporter took the microphone and spoke about their abortion as essential well being care, Alexandre clapped with the group.

 Roberts directs investigation into leaked draft of abortion opinion